Mining Intrinsic Rewards from LLM Hidden States for Efficient Best-of-N Sampling: Experiments

-ELHSR offers a highly parameter-efficient approach to reward modeling, enabling its seamless integration with existing external reward models.
-Given ELHSR's minimal parameter footprint (less than 0.005\% of baseline models), the additional computational overhead introduced by incorporating ELHSR is negligible compared to relying solely on the external reward model.
-We explore two straightforward methods for combining ELHSR with external rewards: rank selection and scaled averaging.
-In rank selection, we choose the sample with the lowest (i.e. best) rank as determined by either ELHSR or the external reward model.
-In scaled averaging, we average the rewards from both models after normalizing them to the [0, 1] range.
+SWIFT offers a highly parameter-efficient approach to reward modeling, enabling its seamless integration with existing external reward models.
+Given SWIFT's minimal parameter footprint (less than 0.005\% of baseline models), the additional computational overhead introduced by incorporating SWIFT is negligible compared to relying solely on the external reward model.
+We explore two straightforward methods for combining SWIFT with external rewards: rank selection and scaled averaging.
+In rank selection, we choose the sample with the best rank as determined by either SWIFT or the external reward model.
+In scaled averaging, we compute the average of the rewards from both models after normalizing them to the [0, 1] range.
 Detailed descriptions of these methods are provided in Appendix \ref{appendix:reward_combination}.

-We empirically evaluated the effectiveness of these combination strategies by integrating ELHSR with various traditional reward models across different datasets and task-performing models, assessing performance using best-of-N sampling.
+We evaluated the effectiveness of these combination strategies by integrating SWIFT with various traditional reward models across different datasets and task-performing models, assessing performance using best-of-N sampling.
 Figure \ref{fig:reward_combination_average} presents the average results across different datasets for both ranking and scaling methods, applied to various task-performing models.
-Detailed results for each dataset and task-performing model can be found in Appendix Figure \ref{fig:reward_combination_full}.
-Our findings indicate that combining ELHSR with external reward models can lead to further improvements in accuracy, particularly on the GSM8K and AQuA-RAT datasets.
-The MATH dataset did not exhibit significant performance gains, potentially because ELHSR already significantly outperforms the external reward models on this benchmark.
-This performance boost is likely due to ELHSR and external reward models capturing different types of errors, resulting in improved overall accuracy-particularly with a higher number of best-of-N reasoning paths.
-This combination strategy offers a pathway to achieve further performance gains without incurring significant computational overhead.
+Detailed results for each dataset and task-performing model can be found in Appendix Figure \ref{fig:reward_combination_full_1} and Figure \ref{fig:reward_combination_full_2}.
+Our findings indicate that combining SWIFT with external reward models can lead to further improvements in accuracy, particularly on the GSM8K and AQuA-RAT datasets.
+The MATH dataset did not exhibit significant performance gains, potentially because SWIFT already significantly outperforms the external reward models on this benchmark.
+This performance boost is likely due to SWIFT and external reward models capturing different types of errors, resulting in improved overall accuracy-particularly with a higher number of best-of-N reasoning paths.
+This combination strategy offers a pathway to further performance gains without incurring significant computational overhead.